Semicrossed products of C*-algebras and their C*-envelopes: Semicrossed products over left co-isometric and left unitary covariant pairs

-\begin{remark} \textup{From a first look, it seems that the theory we used here could be related to the \emph{crossed products by an endomorphism} $\T(\C,\ga,\L)$ examined in \cite{Exel03}, but there is a significant difference.
+\begin{remark} \textup{From a first look, it seems that the theory we used here could be related to the crossed product by an endomorphism $\T(\C,\ga,\L)$ examined in \cite{Exel03}, but there is a significant difference.
 In \cite[Definition 3.1]{Exel03} Exel considers a universal $\ca$-algebra for which the representation theory consists of pairs $(\pi,S)$ such that $S\pi(c)=\pi(\ga(c))S$, but also $S^*\pi(c) S=\pi(\L(c))$, for a chosen transfer operator $\L$.
-On the other hand the pairs we examined do define a transfer operator on every Hilbert space (just by defining $\L(\pi(c))=S^* \pi(c) S$), but $\L$ is not the same for every such pair.
-Nevertheless, our theory is applicable to $\U(\C,\ga)$ defined in \cite[Definition 4.4]{Exel03}.
+On the other hand the pairs we examined do define a transfer operator on every Hilbert space (just by defining $\L(\pi(c))=S^* \pi(c) S$), but $\L$ is not the same for every such pair.}

+\textup{Nevertheless, our theory is applicable to $\U(\C,\ga)$ defined in \cite[Definition 4.4]{Exel03}.
 Let the operator algebra generated by the analytic polynomials in $\U(\C,\ga)$.
 Then, every representation consists of pairs $(\pi,S)$ where $S$ is an isometry, subject to the relation $\pi(\ga(c))=S \pi(c) S^*$.
-Hence, for any such a pair we get that $\pi(\ga(c))S=S\pi(c)$ and we can apply theorem \ref{theorem C^*-envelope right isometric}.} \end{remark}
+Hence, for any such a pair we get that $\pi(\ga(c))S=S\pi(c)$ and we can apply the methods of Theorem \ref{theorem C^*-envelope right isometric}.
+In particular, one can show that the $\ca$-envelope of the non-selfadjoint part of $\U(\C,\ga)$ generated by polynomials is the crossed product $\C_\infty \rtimes_{\ga_\infty} \bbZ$.}